basecamp/geared_pagination/README.md

 if a certain page calls for a fixed-rate scheme.

-On json actions that set a page, we'll also automatically set Link and X-Total-Count headers for APIs to be able to page through a collection.
+On json actions that set a page, we'll also automatically set Link and X-Total-Count headers for APIs to be able to page through a recordset.

 ## Example